How to Spend the Best 48 Hours in Tulsa (From a Local)

 Next, grab chocolate or coffee at Glacier Confections.
 Mmmm… chocolate and coffee…

 Okay, what is The Center of the Universe?
-The Center of the Universe is a prized Tulsa tourist attraction!
+The Center of the Universe is a top Tulsa tourist attraction!

 It is interesting… You have to experience it for yourself.
 Trust me.
 Yell, talk, laugh out loud while you are there!
 Again, trust me.
 It is on the north side of all the skyscrapers downtown Tulsa.

-If you would like to keep your Tulsa adventure outdoors and crowd-free (during COVID or because that is your usual jam), there are other low-key outdoor attractions to visit in Tulsa.
+If you would like to keep your Tulsa adventure outdoors and crowd-free, there are other low-key outdoor attractions to visit in Tulsa.

 Cruise through 11th street and see America’s Historic Route 66 along with signs, memorabilia, and boutique shopping.

 Be sure to swing by Mother Road Market Tulsa’s premier food hall.
 You’ll find boutique shopping, local restaurants, vintage shopping, and breweries along the Historic Route 66 strip.

 Visit the Tulsa Fairgrounds